1: THE WOODY POINT WRITERS FESTIVAL

 7: THE RISING TIDE THEATER FESTIVAL

-Another great Newfoundland summer festival for those who love drama, acting, and live theater is The Rising Tide Theatre Festival in the town of Trinity.
-Newfoundland has a rich history of theater and the Rising Tide Theater showcases some of Newfoundland’s greatest acts.
+Another great Newfoundland summer festival for those who love drama, acting, and live theatre is The Rising Tide Theatre Festival in the town of Trinity.
+Newfoundland has a rich history of theatre and the Rising Tide Theater showcases some of Newfoundland’s greatest acts.
 You can catch a show from the Rising Tide Theater Company all summer with daily performances between June and September 2019.
 The Town of Trinity, located in Trinity Bight, Newfoundland, just north of St. Anthony on The Great Northern Peninsula offers the perfect venue for this Newfoundland summer festival.
 It’s easy to incorporate a stop at Rising Tide Theater during your adventure to Gros Morne National Park and The Great Northern Peninsula.

 The 2019 Rising Tide Theatre Festival takes place from June 1st to September 30th, 2019.

 8: YUK IT UP AT THE ANNUAL WOODY POINT COMEDY FESTIVAL